toore/Arduino.ChristmasDecorationLedSchema/README.md

-# An Arduino christmas decoration LED schema
+# An Arduino christmas decoration LED scenario

 The schemas for the three different lights are defined by a function of the light and the time for the period.